Viqualine

-Viqualine (INN) (developmental code name PK-5078) is an antidepressant and anxiolytic drug that was never marketed.
-It acts as a potent and selective serotonin releasing agent and serotonin reuptake inhibitor.
+Viqualine (INN; developmental code PK-5078) is an antidepressant and anxiolytic drug that was never marketed.
+It acts as a potent and selective serotonin releasing agent (SRA) and serotonin reuptake inhibitor (SRI) similarly to para-chloroamphetamine (PCA).
 In addition, viqualine displaces diazepam from the GABAA receptor and produces benzodiazepine-like effects, indicating that it is also a positive allosteric modulator of the benzodiazepine site of the GABAA receptor.
 The drug has mainly been researched as a potential treatment for alcoholism.